 Today, a public toilet with bathing facilities stands on the same site and local residents continue to enjoy the luxury” of free hot water.

-Pound Lane Bath House (now a public toilet) was the building on the left, at the foot of these steps
+Pound Lane Bath House (now a public toilet) was the building on the right, at the foot of these steps

 7 – KWONG FUK I TSZ – TAI PING SHAN STREET